What are Uninterruptible Power Supplies Parallel Systems ?

 This type of system comprises two or more UPS modules that operate together to feed a common critical load bus.
-This means that you can increase the overall capacity to support more load and / or provide additional redundancy, whereby if one UPS fails you still have the other units to back up the load.
+This means you can increase the overall capacity to support more load and / or provide additional redundancy.
+Therefore, if one UPS fails you still have the other units to back up the load.

 Units forming part of such a multi-module system are identical in operation to that of their corresponding single module counterparts.
-In fact, manufacturers design their UPS modules such that they can be used in either configuration without the need for complex modification.
+Manufactured for use in either configuration.
+Without the need for complex modification.

 There are two major reasons for installing a parallel system.
 The first is to increase the effective UPS capacity to enable the ‘system’ to power a larger load than is otherwise possible with single module.
 The second is to introduce a measure of module redundancy to improve the anticipated system reliability.
-Parallel UPS systems are therefore commonly categorised as either ‘capacity’ or ‘redundancy’ systems, although some are intelligent enough to operate as either, depending on the prevailing circumstances.
+Parallel UPS systems are therefore commonly categorised as either ‘capacity’ or ‘redundancy’ systems.
+On the other hand, some are intelligent enough to operate as either.
+Dependant on the prevailing circumstances.

-Irrespective of the intended mode, all the modules forming part of a parallel system must be of the same type and rating – i.e. it is not possible to parallel a 30kVA unit with a 120kVA.
+Irrespective of the intended mode, all the modules forming part of a parallel system, must be of the same type and rating.
+For example, it is not possible to parallel a 30kVA unit with a 120kVA.